-Lock Warehouse, Gloucester Quays
+Lock Warehouse, Gloucester Docks

 We acquired the Lock Warehouse, a Grade II listed former grain warehouse, in September 2006.
-Following acquisition, in early 2008 we obtained planning permission obtained for conversion and modernisation of the building to contain 26 apartments with retail/commercial space on the ground floor.
+Following acquisition, in early 2008 we obtained planning permission for conversion and modernisation of the building to contain 26 apartments with retail/commercial space on the ground floor.
 Due to the global financial crisis, development was then put on hold until development finance was available to re-start the project in 2011.

 167-169a Dawes Road, Fulham, London

 We acquired this former commercial premises, with planning permission for conversion to residential use, in February 2008.
 Revised planning permission was obtained for conversion to three 2 bedroom flats in October 2008 and works commenced on site in March 2009 with the finished properties sold shortly after completion.